frankschae/academic-kickstart/content/post/high-weak/index.md

   )
 ```

-The last line computes the weak convergence with respect to the final time point for the `DRI1()` scheme.
+The object `sim` defined in the last line contains all relevant quantities to test the weak convergence with respect to the final time point for the `DRI1()` scheme.
 Repeating this call to the `test_convergence()` function for the other aforementioned solvers, we obtain the convergence plot:

 {{< figure library="true" src="weak_conv.png" title="" lightbox="true" >}}

-Note that the `SimplifiedEM` and the `EM` scheme are actually lying on top of each other.
+Note that the `SimplifiedEM` and the `EM` scheme fall on top of each other.
 `DRI1()` achieves the smallest errors for a fixed `dt` in this study.

 ### Work-Precision Diagrams

-Ultimately, we are not only interested in the general convergence slope of an algorithm but rather we'd like to choose
+Ultimately, we are not only interested in the general convergence slope of an algorithm but also in its speed.
-an algorithm based on a work-precision diagram, i.e., we select the fastest method depending on the permitted tolerance.
+We'd like to select the fastest method depending on the permitted tolerance.
+This is commonly studied using work-precision diagram.
-Thanks to some new routines, a user can generate a work-precision diagram by the following code
+Thanks to [new routines](https://github.com/SciML/DiffEqDevTools.jl/pull/75), a user can generate a work-precision diagram by the following code

 ```julia
 reltols = 1.0 ./ 4.0 .^ (1:4)